OptimalTransportNetworks/OptimalTransportNetworks.jl/README.md

 ## Performance Notes

-* The Julia implementation does not provide hard-coded Gradients, Jacobians, and Hessians as the MATLAB implementation does for some model cases, but relies solely on JuMP's automatic differentiation.
-One exception is dual solutions which are implemented directly using Ipopt and hard-coded sparse hessians - they are super fast.
+* The Julia implementation for the most part does not provide hard-coded Gradients, Jacobians, and Hessians as the MATLAB implementation does for some model cases, but relies solely on JuMP's automatic differentiation.
+One exception is dual solutions which are implemented directly using Ipopt and hard-coded sparse Hessians - they are super fast.
 By default `duality = true`, and if labor is fixed and `beta <= 1`, users will experience very fast dual solves.
 I also expect non-dual solutions to speed up when [support for detecting nonlinear subexpressions](https://github.com/jump-dev/JuMP.jl/issues/3738) will be added to JuMP.

 * Symbolic autodifferentiation via [MathOptSymbolicAD.jl](https://github.com/lanl-ansi/MathOptSymbolicAD.jl) can also provide significant performance improvements for non-dual cases.
 The symbolic backend can be activated using: